CHANGSHA GARDEN HISTORY

 In 2011, the China Garden was approved by St. Paul, Ramsey County, and the Metropolitan Council as part of the Phalen-Keller Regional Park Master Plan, with the help of Bill Pesek and Bryan Murphy of St. Paul Parks & Rec.

-In November 2014, Bill Zajicek, a community member and Vice President of the Payne Phalen District 5 Planning Council, brought interested parties together in at a community meeting to gather input about community needs and interests in a China Garden at Phalen Park.
+In November 2014, Bill Zajicek, a community member and Vice President of the Payne Phalen Community Council, brought interested parties together in at a community meeting to gather input about community needs and interests in a China Garden at Phalen Park.
 That led to House Representative Tim Mahoney and Senator Foung Hawj sponsoring joint legislation in 2015, which ultimately provided $50,000 Legacy Funds for the China Garden conceptual designs.